st0ne-dot-at/SimpleViewPagerApp/README.md

 # SimpleViewPagerApp
-Jetpack Compose swipeable Viepager in ~80 lines of code
+A Jetpack Compose swipeable ViewPager in ~80 lines of code using BoxWithConstraints and swipeable/scrollable modifier.